-As responsible entity of the Cromwell Riverpark Trust ARSN 135 002 336 ("CRT" or "the Trust"), Cromwell Funds Management Limited ABN 63 114 782 777, AFSL 333214 ("CFM") is the issuer of this ASIC Benchmark and Disclosure Principles guide ("Guide") which should be read in conjunction with the attached Product Disclosure Statement for the Trust dated 25 February 2009 ("PDS") and the attached Supplementary Product Disclosure Statement for the Trust dated 30 June 2009 ("SPDS").
+As responsible entity of the Cromwell Riverpark Trust ARSN 135 002 336 (CRT or the Trust), Cromwell Funds Management Limited ABN 63 114 782 777, AFSL 333214 (CFM) is the issuer of this ASIC Benchmark and Disclosure Principles guide (Guide) which should be read in conjunction with the attached Product Disclosure Statement for the Trust dated 25 February 2009 (PDS) and the attached Supplementary Product Disclosure Statement for the Trust dated 30 June 2009 (SPDS).
 As at the date of this Guide, the Trust is closed to new investments.
 The Trust's original 7-year term expired in July 2016.
 Trust unitholders voted to extend the Trust Term by five years, until 8 July 2021, during which unitholders have no right to withdraw.
-The extended Trust Term expired on 8 July 2021, and on 4 November 2021 CFM advised the process of marketing and selling the Trust's Property and winding up the Trust as soon as practicable had begun.
+The extended Trust Term expired on 8 July 2021, and on 4 November 2021, CFM advised the process of marketing and selling the Trust's Property as soon as practicable had begun.
 Further information will be made available on the Trust's website at www.cromwell.com.au/crt.